ostrodmit/AlgoRec/README.md

 # Efficient First-Order Algorithms for Adaptive Signal Denoising

-Matlab reproducible experiments from the following preprint:
+Matlab reproducible experiments from the following paper:

 Dmitrii Ostrovskii, Zaid Harchaoui.
 Efficient First-Order Algorithms for Adaptive Signal Denoising.
+ICML 2018.

 We use [**AdaFilter**](https://github.com/ostrodmit/AdaFilter) codes for the efficient implementation of adaptive signal denoising, including them as a submodule.